vernemq/vmq-plugin-bundler/Readme.md

 This simplifies the story when one wants to use a custom plugin in a dockerized VerneMQ environment.

+Note, that currently only plugins using `rebar3` are supported.

 ## Configuration

 Multiple Environment variable can be set: